kelbert2/JavaNuggets/JavaScript.md

   alert(`${item} is at index ${index} in ${array}`);
 });
 ```
-Don't iterate using for...in because that would iterate over all properties, not just the numeric ones.
+Don't iterate using for..in because that would iterate over all properties, not just the numeric ones.

 Array-likes are objects that have numeric indexes and `length`.